How to Report a Nursing Home For Abuse or Neglect

 - Informs residents about new changes in nursing home laws

-- Listens to the concerns of the patient and their family members
+- Listens to the concerns of the resident and their family members

 - Provides information about different long-term care services